-Multi-faceted artist Emjay Angeni has been making waves in the Australian roots scene for the better part of two years.
+Multi-faceted artist Emjay Angeni has been making waves in the Australian roots scene for the better part of three years.

 Since embarking on her solo career in March 2018 Emjay has hit the ground running, playing hundreds of shows, including debut performances at Nukara Music Festival, Fluffstival and WAMFest's regional showcase in 2018.

-Overtures of laid-back reggae broadcast elements of her still-strong Kiwi roots, which over time have been inflected by the soft, storied style of Australian Folk and an ongoing affinity with Jazz, Blues and World Music.
+Overtures of laid-back reggae broadcast elements of her still-strong Kiwi roots, which over time have been inflected by the soft, storied style of Australian Folk and an ongoing affinity with Jazz, Hip Hop and World Music.

 Earning notoriety within her home state of WA for her easy on-stage manner and ability to draw audiences into her own private universe, when watching Emjay perform one really gets the sense that they are witness to a channeling of sorts -the act of music flowing through an individual.

-Having just released her debut music video;“Dreamtime Arrows,” Emjay is maximising this great hibernation to write new songs, finish recording her debut EP and prepare herself for a summer full of shows, festivals and the odd tour.
+Having released a debut music video;“Dreamtime Arrows,” in September 2020, Emjay is maximised the "great hibernation" of 2020 to write new songs, start recording her debut Album and prepare herself for a summer full of shows, festivals and (fingers crossed!) the odd tour.